-It's no coincidence he has been detonating with Rajon Rondo unceremoniously punted from the rotation.
-Dwyane Wade's pep talk got him going against the Cavs, but Flash's absence for much of Butler's 52-point outing against Charlotte also had plenty to do with the spacing and offensive freedom that triggered the outburst.
+It's no coincidence he has been exploding with Rajon Rondo unceremoniously punted from the rotation.
+Dwyane Wade's pep talk got him going against the Cavs, but Flash's absence during Butler's 52-point outing against Charlotte also had plenty to do with the spacing and offensive freedom that triggered the outburst.

 Butler needs to breathe, and diminishing the roles of Chicago's big offseason signings increases his air supply.

 K.C.
 Johnson of the Chicago Tribune reports Rondo wants out if his demotion is permanent (which it must be if the Bulls want the best from Butler), but it's difficult to imagine what team would take a flier on a mercurial, ball-dominant point guard in a league increasingly defined by movement and spacing.

 Ditching Rondo and giving more minutes to Doug McDermott and Nikola Mirotic could propel Chicago back into the league's top half.

 ↑ 4 Spots

 The competition has been underwhelming, but a four-game winning streak is a four-game winning streak.

 The Indiana Pacers—powered by Paul George and better served by Monta Ellis' demotion to the bench—knocked off the Bulls, Magic, Pistons and Nets during a perfect week.

 This, by the way, is the beginning of a lull in Indy's schedule strength.
 Of its 10 remaining January opponents, Indiana sees just two legitimate playoff teams: the Utah Jazz and Houston Rockets.
 The Kings are on the docket twice, but they're not scaring anyone.
 And other than that, it's all lottery-bound opponents until February.